NOTE

 For more information about configuring the fields for a Connection Broker, see the Broker Configuration section.

-To configure NAT traversal, you will first enable the Connection Broker function on your appliance:
+To configure NAT traversal, enable the Connection Broker function on your appliance:

 Select +Add to configure a new appliance.